 In recent months (early to mid 2016) there has been rising confusion and frustration with the lack of openness and direction of the Rx.NET code base.
 Code being open-sourced and hosted on GitHub in late 2012 was cause for celebration.
 The community could see the code without the need for a decompiler, they could raise issues and could they even submit code changes via a Pull Request.

 Over time, the community created issues and Pull Requests accumulated, but activity in the master branch seemed to come to a halt in Oct 2015.
 However anticipation was in the air as one of the members of the original team (and who I think is the lead of the Rx team inside Microsoft), Bart De Smet announced that Rx3.0 was underway at NDC in Mid 2015.
 Features seemed to include cross platform version of expression trees – Bonsai Trees.
-“We are going to ship this later this year” 19:33.
+“We are going to ship this later this year” (at 19:33 into the video).
 The community was very excited.

 Another key event was happening around the same time; Microsoft was making a large change to .NET. .NET Core was to be a massive undertaking that allowed .NET code to run cross platform, not just Windows, Windows RT and Windows Phone, but on Linux and OS X too.